 The Pavilion's visitors’ journey is organized into several spaces which are, as it were, so many stages and proposals for reinventing our present and creating our future:

-- The France Pavilion promenade will be a place for strolling about in a relaxed way and will host two artistic proposals: that of Sepand Danesh and that of lille3000.
+- The France Pavilion promenade is a place for strolling about in a relaxed way and hosts two artistic proposals: that of Sepand Danesh and that of lille3000.

-- The Entrance Hall will be a place of welcome and general introduction to the Pavilion.
-The Explorers will offer a list of the natural, cultural and human resources of French regions on display.
+- The Entrance Hall is a place of welcome and general introduction to the Pavilion.
+The Explorers offers a list of the natural, cultural and human resources of French regions on display.

 - The permanent exhibition is the heart of the Pavilion.
 Dedicated to the notion of Progress, it presents visitors with three staged spaces, each featuring a vision of progress.
 These visions echo the theme of the Pavilion ("Light, Enlightenment"), that of its geographical wing ("Mobility", with CNES, Renault, ENGIE x Île-de-France Region, Accor and FLYING WHALES) and the general Expo theme ("Connecting Minds, Creating the future", with the CNRS, the CRI and Art Explora).

-- Finally, art on display will give an identity to each of the France Pavilion's Belvédère's spaces throughout the whole duration of Dubai World Expo.
+- Finally, art on display gives an identity to each of the France Pavilion's Belvédère's spaces throughout the whole duration of Dubai World Expo.

 #1 The promenade of the France Pavilion

 The Promenade is the gateway to the France Pavilion designed by two architectural firms: Atelier Perez Prado Architects and Celnikier & Grabli Architects.
 Protected by a canopy, lit up both day and night, the Promenade has been designed as a relaxing place for strolling.
-Surrounded by endemic tree species, the 1,600 m² promenade of the France Pavilion will be dressed in street furniture designed by Sepand Danesh, will host an exhibition dedicated to innovative textiles developed by lille3000 and will display themed photography exhibitions.
+Surrounded by endemic tree species, the 1,600 m² promenade of the France Pavilion is dressed in street furniture designed by Sepand Danesh, hosts an exhibition dedicated to innovative textiles developed by lille3000 and displays themed photography exhibitions.

 Sepand Danesh on the France Pavilion